Frequently Asked Questions

 Command ddcutil capabilities reports the response to the DDC Capabilities Request.
 However, ddcutil regards this output as purely informational.
-It does not use the capabilities string when formulating commands and interpeting responses.
-This is for multiple reasons:
+(See capabilities command)

 ddcutil therefore relies on VCP feature code xDF to determine the VCP version.
 (For USB connected monitors, it queries HID usage x00800004.)
 It is possible that feature code xDF is unsupported, even though the capabilities response specifies a version.